Looking for the most undervalued cryptocurrencies to add to your portfolio in 2021? Read our guide on the 10 most undervalued cryptos to buy in 2021!

 But hey!
 Bitcoin is here to stay, and there’s still room for investment.
-Bitcoin hit its all-time high of more than $40,000, with prices expected to increase even further.
+Bitcoin hit its all-time high of more than $60,000 in March 2021, with prices expected to increase even further.

 Created in 2017 as a hard fork of Bitcoin, Bitcoin Cash gained a lot of popularity.
 Bitcoin Cash increased the size of blocks from 1 MB to 8 MB and further to 32 MB to improve scalability and processing times.

 Increased processing times can also allow cryptos and Bitcoin Cash, in particular, to compete with traditional payment methods, such as Visa, and start being used for everyday transactions and online purchases.

 Because of its prominent proponents like Roger Ver - often referred to as the Jesus of Bitcoin - Bitcoin Cash gained mainstream traction, which has helped it maintain a healthy price.

 Nevertheless, Bitcoin Cash is often viewed by many as undervalued.
 In a way, Bitcoin often casts a shadow on Bitcoin Cash and many outside the cryptocurrency community are unaware of Bitcoin’s forks.

 Note that Bitcoin Cash underwent various forks itself, such as Bitcoin Cash ABC and Bitcoin Cash SV.

 That said, though Bitcoin Cash has its branding issues, many expect this undervalued coin to increase in value in 2021, with Internet entrepreneur Kim Dotcom tweeting: